sameerabalay/Dockless_Mobility/final-proposal.md

 **Purpose**

-Micro-Mobility - Small, human or electric-powered transportation market has been on the rise in United States according to Populus report because of GPS-enabled smartphones apps that make it easier to locate the mobility devices and that in many major U.S.cities it is faster to travel short distance of 3 miles or less using an e-scooter or bike than driving a car or using a ride-sharing service. <a href="https://www.mckinsey.com/industries/automotive-and-assembly/our-insights/micromobilitys-15000-mile-checkup">McKinsey </a> report forecasted that micromobility market will be a $200 billion to $300 billion dollar market in United States by 2030.
+Micro-Mobility - Small, human or electric-powered transportation market has been on the rise in United States according to Populus report.
+One of the main reason for this rise is attributed to the fact that traveling a short distance of 3 miles or less in many major U.S.cities is faster through e-scooters or bikes than driving a car or using a ride-sharing service. <a href="https://www.mckinsey.com/industries/automotive-and-assembly/our-insights/micromobilitys-15000-mile-checkup">McKinsey </a> report forecasted that micromobility market will be a $200 billion to $300 billion dollar market in United States by 2030.
 Because of the quick rise in trends and market share many cities are still in the midst of developing policies and regulations.
 The reports highlighties three areas where majority of cities will focus policy and regulations on:

 quote